gsipe-workshop/gsipe-workshop.github.io/_pages/job_market_23.md

 Profiles of graduate students in international political economy on the 2023 job market can be found here.

-Are you on the 2023 IPE job market and would like to be featured on this page?
-Fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLSdmoA9D7h90rv2wWilO6jyfFTSULvtl1eftsVdSDC6-64EffQ/viewform"><b>form</b></a>.

 <style>
   HTML SCSSResult Skip Results Iframe EDIT ON